 Although scalable subscribers can be created and run inside separate JVMs on the same node, such configuration would not have any benefit over running a single subscriber without using scalable subscribers.
-In our example, running two scalable subscribers inside different JVMs (but within the same node), streaming over three shards each, would not benefit over running a single subscriber on the same node that is subscribed to the entire (six shards) Oracle NoSQL Database store.
+In our example, running two scalable subscribers inside different JVMs (but within the same node), streaming over three shards each, would not benefit over running a single subscriber on the same node that is subscribed to the entire data store.